4 months to 3 years

 Teach your child a life saving skill plus have fun and bond with your child

-The later stages of our course prepares children for classes without Mum or Dad.
+The later stages of our course prepares children and builds their water confidence ready for classes without Mum or Dad.

-When your child is 3 years old, they can move into our children’s lessons and continue up to the age of 12.
+When your child is 3 years old, they can move into our children’s lessons and continue to develop their swim skills up to the age of 12.

 Swim Baby 1